Watch: In tense meeting, Trump accuses Ukraine’s Zelenskyy of ‘gambling with World War III’

 The US president told Zelenskyy that Kyiv must either “make a deal or we are out”.
 The remark has been viewed as having meant that Washington would leave the peace negotiations and withdraw support to Ukraine.

-“Don’t tell us what we’re going to feel,” Trump told Zelenskyy.
-“We’re trying to solve a problem.
-You’re in no position to dictate what we’re going to feel.
-We’re going to feel very good… You don’t have the cards right now with us, you’ll start having problems right now.”

-After the spat with Trump, Zelenskyy left the White House early and the press conference to announce the minerals deal was cancelled.
+After the argument with Trump, Zelenskyy left the White House early and the press conference to announce the minerals deal was cancelled.

 While specifics of the deal were unclear, the agreement involved Kyiv and Washington jointly tapping into Ukrainian rare earth minerals in return for the US government to “maintain a long-term financial commitment to the development of a stable and economically prosperous Ukraine”, BBC reported.